-In accordance with EU Regulation 2111/2005 we are required to advise you of the actual carrier operating your flight/connecting flight/transfer.
-We do this by listing carriers to be used or likely to be used as follows: Monarch Airlines, Thomas Cook Airlines, Germania and TAP Portugal.
-Any changes to the actual airline after you have received your tickets will be notified to you as soon as possible and in all cases at check-in or at the boarding gate.
-The carrier may occasionally have to change the type of aircraft used on a particular flight without advance warning.
+The carrier may occasionally have to change the type of aircraft used on a flight without warning.
 In such circumstances where you have booked and paid an additional seat supplement and such seat cannot be provided, then you will receive only a refund of the supplement paid.

-If you have booked a Package Holiday, subject to the note below, irrespective of whether you choose a), b) or c) we will pay to passengers who paid the full price compensation as follows:
+If you have booked a package holiday, subject to the note below, if you choose to cancel and accept a refund, we will pay compensation as follows: